AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 3.1 Choose a Server Location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The most important settings which you will need to choose for your specific case are the server Region and Zone.
-You must choose a location which will provide the best ping for all of your users.
+You must choose a location which will provide the best ping for all of your fellow creators.

-All you need to know is that you'll probably want to choose a location near to where most of your users are located.
-If your users are spread out, somewhere in the middle which distributes the ping evenly to all users is best.
+All you need to know is that you'll probably want to choose a location near to where most of your collaborators are located.
+If your friends are spread out, somewhere in the middle which distributes the ping evenly to all users is best.

-You can use `this map <https://cloud.google.com/about/locations/>`_ to make a rough guess of the best server location, if you know your users' locations.
+You can use `this map <https://cloud.google.com/about/locations/>`_ to make a rough guess of the best server location, if you know your friends' locations.

 .. figure:: img/hosting_guide_gcloud_9.jpg
     :align: center